-All in all, you’ll want to be ready for the standard return for the types of shots you hit towards your opponent.
-The earlier return you have on their shots, the more likely you are to gain points!
+You’ll want to be ready for the standard return for the types of returns you hit towards your opponent.
+The earlier your return on their shots, the more likely you will gain points!

 2. Your Opponent’s Weak Points

 If you pay attention to your opponent, you should be able to analyze their gameplay during the match.
-When you discover that your opponent has a weakness in returning a particular shot, continue to hit that shot.
+When you discover that your opponent is weak in returning a particular shot, continue to hit that shot.

 If they successfully return shots in their weak points, they may just be prepared for it.
 To overcome this, hit the shuttle in different locations around the court.
 Then, surprise them by hitting the shot that they have trouble returning.
-You want your opponent to be unprepared to return any shot that seems to be their weakness.
+You want your opponent to be unprepared to return anything that seems their weakness.

 Some opponents practice their defensive moves, and it can be tricky to strategize against them.
-You may need to use several different tactics during the same rally with these types of opponents.
+You may need to use several tactics during the same rally with these opponents.

 3. Corner Shots